leontopliss/okta-php-openid-example/README.md

 # Okta PHP OpenID Connect example

-A basic example using jumbojett OpenID connect libaries (https://github.com/jumbojett/OpenID-Connect-PHP) with Okta
+A basic example using jumbojett OpenID connect libraries (https://github.com/jumbojett/OpenID-Connect-PHP) with Okta

-The example shows how to authenticate a user and get additional user profile infomation using the userinfo endpoint.
+The example shows how to authenticate a user and get additional user profile information using the userinfo endpoint.

 As the example is a server side (non public) client it uses the authorization code flow (https://developer.okta.com/docs/concepts/auth-overview/#choosing-an-oauth-20-flow)